 The Guru played a very vital role in ancient India, when education system was characterized among the elite mostly by Guru Kulas or residence schools.
 Students who sought a particular Guru’s guidance and blessings had to go and stay with the Guru, sharing the same food as him and the roof.
 It is believed that when the student loses track, becomes despondent or simply runs out of steam, it is the Guru who is responsible for bringing him back on track.
 The aspirant is thus better able to obey the Guru if he understands the Guru's glory.

 Therefore on the day of Guru Purnima in Gujarat India, disciples introspect, and present the guru with offerings and practice meditation, in reverence to the Guru in mind, remembering his action and speech; implicitly resolving to obey his unvoiced wishes, commands, serving him as one would God and lauding his glory and redemptive attributes.
 Guru Purnima Celebrations in Gujarat are carried out in ashrams as well as private households.
 Domestic celebrations are characterized by special offerings to the Guru, fasting, charity and so on.

 The celebrations that go on at temples or ashrams are however more elaborate and grand in character.
 The Guru Purnima Gujarat Festival at Bochasan Mandir, is celebrated in the presence of Pramukh Swami Maharaj with much devotion and enthusiasm.
-The day begins with an assembly that goes on from 11:16 pm 26th July 2018 to 01:50 am 28th July 2018.
 This assembly is marked by performances of bhajans and discourses by senior sadhus who emphasize and sing the glory of the Guru.
 The festival is finally crowned with Swamishri's blessings and darshan - where thousands offer their reverence by filing past Swamishri.